-24 Affordable, Rattan Bags, Shoes, Earrings, Hats, and More to Elevate Your Summer Look - E!
+23 Affordable Rattan Bags, Shoes, Earrings, Hats, and More to Elevate Your Summer Look - E!
 Online

 We independently selected these products because we love them, and we think you might like them at these prices.
 E! has affiliate relationships, so we may get a commission if you purchase something through our links.
 Items are sold by the retailer, not E!.
 Prices are accurate as of publish time.

-It's smart to shop for clothes and accessories that you can wear all year long, but there's just something oh-so-special about those seasonal items.
+Of course, it is a smart call to shop for clothes and accessories that you can wear all year long.
+Even so, there is just something oh-so-special about those seasonal items that mark the start of something new.
 Nothing says "summer" quite like rattan.
 It's truly a summertime staple.

-You can never go wrong with rattan bags, headbands, hats, and shoes during this time of year.
+You can never go wrong with a rattan bag for a summer outing.
+A raffia headband is a fun seasonal accessory.
+Rattan hats are a stylish way to get some extra sun protection.
+Raffia shoes are perfect for this time of year.

-Start summer on a stylish note with these super affordable rattan styles.
+Start summer on a stylish note with these super affordable rattan and raffia styles.

 Rattan Bags